Small Business in Houston

 While the definition of small businesses can vary depending on industry, employee count, level of revenue, the U.S. Small Business Administration (SBA), defines a small business as one that is independently owned and operated, exerts little influence in its industry, and (with some exceptions) has fewer than 500 employees.
 According to the SBA, small businesses of 500 employees or fewer make up 99.9% of all U.S. businesses and created 17.3 million net new jobs between 1995 and 2021, accounting for nearly two-thirds of new net jobs created.
 A 2019 SBA report found that small businesses accounted for 44% of U.S. GDP.

-At 77.9%, Fort Bend County had the highest percentage of businesses with fewer than 10 employees in Houston’s three-county region in 2020 — nearly three percentage points higher than in 2010.
-In Montgomery County, 72.8% of businesses employed fewer than 10 people.
-In comparison, Harris County (69.8%) had the lowest proportion of businesses with fewer than 10 employees in the area, which is slightly lower than the state and U.S. level.
+At 78.9%, Fort Bend County had the highest percentage of businesses with fewer than 10 employees in Houston’s three-county region in 2022 — nearly four percentage points higher than in 2010.
+In Montgomery County, 73.4% of businesses employed fewer than 10 people.
+In comparison, Harris County (70.9%) had the lowest proportion of businesses with fewer than 10 employees in the area, which is slightly lower than the state and U.S. level.

 Not only do small businesses create jobs and add to the economy, they provide wealth-building opportunities for and contribute to growth and vitality in local communities.
 In particular, creation of small businesses by immigrants, people of color, and women — sometimes a necessity to overcome employment barriers, challenges in building personal wealth, and discrimination — can help increase economic opportunity — a cornerstone of the American Dream.
 A 2022 study found that immigrants are about 80 percent more likely to found a business, compared to native-born citizens.
 Immigrant-owned firms also have about 1 percent more employees than those founded by U.S. natives, on average.3